fiaasco/apache2/README.md

 ## Requirements

-Certificates are supposed to be in place.
+Certificates are supposed to be in place (possible example in the molecule test preparation).

 ## Role Variables